Denis Malgin: International play

 Malgin competed for Switzerland at the 2015 IIHF World U18 Championships, where he was named to the 2015 IIHF World U18 Championship All-Star Team.

 Personal life

 Malgin's parents are originally from Russia.
 His father Albert played for teams in the Soviet Union before moving to Switzerland to continue his career.
-It was him who introduced Malgin to ice hockey; at age three, Malgin began skating with his father's team.
+It was he who introduced Malgin to ice hockey; at age three, Malgin began skating with his father's team.
 Malgin's brother Dmitri is also a professional ice hockey player, playing in the 1ère Ligue, the fourth-tier league in Switzerland.

 Growing up, Malgin returned to Perm, Russia, every summer, where his father is from.
 He grew up speaking Russian, though he learned Swiss German at school.